This page in Swedish

 Place: Labbet

-The seminar will demonstrate how Örebro University’s AI research benefits collaboration with our partners.
+The seminar will showcase how Örebro University's research in AI can benefit and collaborate with our partners.
+The lecture will feature representatives from Örebro University's strategic partners, including Epiroc, Saab, and SCB.
+You will also have the opportunity to meet several partners at the mini-exhibition and hear about concrete examples.
 All lectures and seminars are open, and no registration is required.
 You do not need to attend the entire theme, but can choose the sessions that interest you.

 Program